 Portfolio turnover The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
+A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's investment results.
-During the most recent fiscal year, the fund's portfolio turnover rate was 824% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 644% of the average value of its portfolio.

 Principal investment strategies Normally at least 80% of the fund's assets are invested in mortgage-related securities, including securities collateralized by mortgage loans and contracts for future delivery of such securities (such as to be announced contracts and mortgage dollar rolls).
-The fund invests primarily in mortgage-related securities that are sponsored or quaranteed by the U.S. government, such as securities issued by government-sponsored entities that are not backed by the full faith and credit of the U.S. government, and nongovernment mortgage-related securities that are rated in the Aaa or AAA rating category (by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser) or unrated but determined to be of equivalent quality by the fund's investment adviser.
+The fund invests primarily in mortgage-related securities that are sponsored or guaranteed by the U.S. government, such as securities issued by government-sponsored entities that are not backed by the full faith and credit of the U.S. government, and nongovernment mortgage-related securities that are rated in the Aaa or AAA rating category (by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser) or unrated but determined to be of equivalent quality by the fund's investment adviser.
 The fund may also invest in debt issued by federal agencies.
 In the case of to be announced contracts, each contract for future delivery is normally of short duration.